jaimetur/PhotoMigrator/help/6-immich-photos.md

   ```
   ./PhotoMigrator.run --client=immich --merge-duplicates-albums
   ```
-  With this example, the Tool will connect to your Immich Photos account and will remove all Duplicates Albums found except the first one trasferring all the assets from the removed albums into the main one.
+  With this example, the Tool will connect to your Immich Photos account and will remove all Duplicates Albums found except the first one transferring all the assets from the removed albums into the main one.

 ## <span style="color:blue">Remove Orphans Assets from Immich Photos:</span>